 4. Improving Chances of an Upsell or Cross-sell

 By including information about upselling and cross-selling in the sales playbook, the sales team can gain a better understanding of these sales techniques and how to use them effectively.

 Additionally, an effective sales playbook will help sales representatives have a better understanding of the product or service as well as key messaging and positioning points.
 This will better enable a sales team member to successfully offer a more advanced or premium version of the product or service they are selling, or sell complementary products or services that can enhance a user's experience.

 What Should a Sales Playbook Include?

-Let’s look at some of the most important parts of a sales playbook and what should be included (and excluded) from each.
+With that said, let’s look at some of the most important parts of a sales playbook and what should be included.

 Before you get into the details of call scripts, and play-by-play scenarios, your team must know what the organization is all about.
 The new hires should understand the company overview and what it stands for to be able to align their goals with the company.

 Some of the important information in this section includes: